Subodh Kumar <subodh@cse.*>

 Students who are caught cheating will be given a 0 and a letter grade penalty.
 Second violation will result in summary failure from the course.

-Late Policy: A total of six days of late submission is allowed for the three assignments.
-Use them where you need them.
-Beyond six days, you lose 1 mark per day of delay.
+Late Policy: A total of seven days of late submission is allowed across the assignments.
+Use them when you need them.
+Beyond these days, you lose 0.5 marks per day of delay.

-Attendance Policy: 100% attendance is required. prior permission must be taken for any absence.
+Attendance Policy: 100% participation is required.
+Intimation is required for any absence.

-Parallel Programming in C with MPI and OpenMP by M J Quinn Introduction to Parallel Computing by Ananth Grama, George Karypis, Vipin Kumar, and Anshul Gupta Programming Massively Parallel Processors by D. Kirk and W. Hwu
+An Introduction to Parallel Programming by Subodh Kumar Introduction to Parallel Computing by Ananth Grama, George Karypis, Vipin Kumar, and Anshul Gupta Parallel Programming in C with MPI and OpenMP by M J Quinn Programming Massively Parallel Processors by D. Kirk and W. Hwu